githubpartners/microsoft-learn/github/introduction-to-code-scanning-with-github-codeql/includes/2-what-is-codeql.md

 CodeQL databases contain queryable data extracted from a codebase, for a single language at a particular point in time.
 The database contains a full, hierarchical representation of the code, including a representation of the abstract syntax tree, the data flow graph, and the control flow graph.

 Each language has its own unique database schema that defines the relations used to create a database.
-The schema provides an interface between the initial lexical analysis performed during the extraction process, and the actual complex analysis of the CodeQL query evaluator.
+The schema provides an interface between the initial lexical analysis performed during the extraction process and the actual complex analysis of the CodeQL query evaluator.
 The schema specifies, for instance, that there is a table for every language construct.

 For each language, the CodeQL libraries define classes to provide a layer of abstraction over the database tables.
 This provides an object-oriented view of the data which makes it easier to write queries.